equinusocio/astorinomattia.com/src/blog/smart-animations-with-custom-properties.md

 ---
 title: Smart animations with custom properties
 date: '2018-10-16'
-abstract: "What you get by combining css custom properties and keyframes?
+metaDesc: "What you get by combining css custom properties and keyframes?
 Smart keyframes!"
 tags:
   - css
   - custom properties